Polish, Czech and Slovenian leaders head to Ukraine in show of support | DW | 15.03.2022

 Czech Prime Minister Petr Fiala said in a tweet: "The aim of the visit is to express the European Union's unequivocal support for Ukraine and its freedom and independence.''

-The three countries are all EU member states and are also members of the NATO alliance.
-Over the weekend, EU leaders made it clear that there was no shortcut to EU membership, following a two-day informal summit at the Palace of Versailles in France.
+The three countries are all EU member states and also members of the NATO alliance.
+Over the weekend, EU leaders made it clear that there could be no shortcut to EU membership, following a two-day informal summit at the Palace of Versailles in France.

 kb/wd (dpa, AP, Reuters)